 Strontium ranelate may cause unwanted side effects such as stomach pain, diarrhea and headache.
 In 2014, the European Commission decided that strontium ranelate is only appropriate to be used in severe cases of osteoporosis and should not be used in patients with known circulatory problems.
 (23)

-In general, taking very high doses of a Sr supplement is typically not considered safe — and taking too much could even damage bones.
-(24)
+In general, taking very high doses of a Sr supplement is typically not considered safe — and taking too much could even damage bones, so be careful when taking strontium, as recommended by the ATSDR (Agency for Toxic Substances and Disease Registry).
+(24, 25)

-- Strontium is a mineral and alkaline earth metal like calcium and it seems to work similarly to calcium in the body with its main benefit being a boost to bone health.
+- Strontium is a mineral and alkaline earth metal like calcium, and it seems to work similarly to calcium in the body with its main benefit being a boost to bone health.
+Strontium absorption also has effects on the absorption of calcium, magnesium and phosphate ions.
+(26, 27)

 - Scientific studies have shown that Sr may have positive effects on bone diseases like osteoporosis, bone cancer, prostate cancer, tooth sensitivity and tooth decay.